 I may align with or have a perspective on such a sentiment and my conscious self may even be willing to reply directly if it were presented differently, say, in the form of a question.
-But if it comes out of her mouth in the form of a shit sandwich, with huge slices of verbose bread, regardless of the content my mind seems to process and tag such framing as potentially harmful.
+But if it comes out of her mouth in the form of a shit sandwich—meaningful subject matter surrounded by fluffy trappings of verbose ‘bread’—regardless of the content, my mind may process the lot as potentially harmful.

 In this example, the phrase might get tagged ‘abandonment‘ as opposed to ‘opportunity to get to know one another before making a mistake‘ and I may not respond at all, as if she had never uttered the words.

 To be clear, I don’t do this consciously; I’m not aware of it in real time.

 What’s even more interesting is that when I’m processing the details of the date the next day, I can actually hear the phrase in question with both clarity and within context.